krismassey/dropwizard-optional-formparam/README.md

 DropWizard Optional @FormParam
 =============================

+NOTE: This functionality was merged into DropWizard 0.7.X [PR -> https://github.com/dropwizard/dropwizard/pull/677]

 If you need the ability to wrap a @FormParam value within an Optional object.
 This bundle will add the required functionality.